bbux-dev/datacraft-faker/README.md

 }
 ```

-There type for the field will always be `faker`.
+The type for the field will always be `faker`.
 The `data` element of the spec is where you define the method name
 that generates the data of interest.
 Here are a bunch of examples: